davidsbatista/BREDS/CONTRIBUTING.md

 ### Code away!

-Typeshed runs continuous integration (CI) on all pull requests.
+BREDS runs a continuous integration (CI) on all pull requests.
 This means that if you file a pull request (PR), our full test suite -- including our linter, `flake8` -- is run on your PR.
 It also means that bots will automatically apply changes to your PR (using `pycln`, `black` and `isort`) to fix any formatting issues.